sdziallas/comp55/docs/labs/8-Github-Prep.md

-# Preparation for Git Team Lab (Take out egit stuff, just explain, but add direct hash for git credentials)
+# Preparation for Git Team Lab (Add direct hash for git credentials)

 This lab are a mishmash of steps that need to be completed individually before we meet again in class.
+What we are doing is joining the wide world of sharing code repositories.
+To do that, we're going learn about git, which is a way being able to keep track of our changes in code, and we're also going to learn about and use github, which is one of the leading companies to hosts git repositories (think projects) online.  *Some of the images that are here are taken directly from or sourced directly from github itself.*

 ## Step-1